algermissen/algermissen.github.com/_posts/2017-05-18-web-services-with-rust-part-3-accept-all-we-can.md

       }
     }

-With this modification, the server can now do roughly 1300 requests per seconds until the 99th percentile of response latency starts to increase.
+With this modification, the server can now do roughly 1300 requests per second until the 99th percentile of response latency starts to increase.
 At this point we now indeed see the server taking more accepted connections of the listen queue than it can complete.